jswelling/CMU-MS-DAS-Vis-S24/docs/course_intro_body.md

 Office hours are by appointment for now, by Zoom or in person (here in 300 SC room 315).

+### Some important things about me ###

+* I have reduced red-green color vision, like a lot of males.
+* My hearing isn't great either, so if I say "What?
+What?" a lot, that's why.
+I apologize in advance.

 ## Equipment ##
 Do you have a laptop or equivalent?